 Volunteer at Woodford Academy

-Darug Elder, Chris Tobin, is a researcher, educator and artist who started volunteering at the National Trust in 2015.
-Since then he has contributed significantly to Woodford Academy by welcoming visitors and providing a meaningful connection to the site’s pre-colonial past.
+Darug Elder, Chris Tobin, is a researcher, educator and artist who regularly welcomes visitors at Woodford Academy and shares the site’s meaningful connection to its pre-colonial past.
+“It becomes a place of sharing and a source of new information.”

 Emily Pont